haproxy/haproxy/doc/lua-api/index.rst

   **context**: body

-  Register an Lua function executed as action.
+  Register a Lua function executed as action.
 All the registered action can be used in HAProxy with the prefix "lua.".
 An action gets a TXN object class as input.